iw4rr10r/gb-shading-effect/docs/en/the-tiling.md

 // then comes the constructor, which initializes the displacement vector Tiling::Tiling() : offsetX(0), offsetY(0) {}

+// a destructor must be defined here to
+// avoid potential memory leaks
+Tiling::~Tiling() {
+    // he's not doing anything special here,
+    // but it's important to think about it!
+}

 // and we define the method for calculating the rendering of the tiling void Tiling::draw(uint8_t sliceY, uint8_t sliceHeight, uint16_t* buffer) {